 In some places, people forgo buying stuff (like cars and tools) to rent what they need from complete strangers.
 That's the premise of the sharing economy, which already has some big players.
 How does it work, and is it here to stay?

 If smartphones were called computerized wallets, maybe people would be more careful with these devices that give thieves access to your bank accounts, credit cards and whereabouts with just one swoop.
 How do you protect yourself from identity theft?

 Burger consumption can predict more than your chances of gaining weight.
 It can also determine currency equality.
 Meanwhile, men's underwear is a good indicator of the state of the economy.
 But how?

 We're not sure why Americans lose their minds at the thought of picking up flashy electronics at big discounts on the day after Thanksgiving.
 But it happens.
-Discover 10 fascinating and horrifying true-life tales that happened on Black Friday.
+Discover 10 horrifying true-life tales that happened on Black Friday.

 Since 1960, the U.S. Congress has voted to raise the debt ceiling 78 times.
 In times past, this was a routine assignment but not anymore.
 What is the debt ceiling, and why has it become so controversial now?